 Russian oral and aural skills developed through idiomatic usage, stylistics, phonetics, intonation, grammar review; supplemented by short stories, conversation handbooks, current periodicals.
 Taught in Russian.
 Requirements: RUSS:2112.

 Nabokov's works and his writings on Russian literature.
-Same as CL:3124.
+Taught in English.

 Societal changes and their continuing effect on the Russian health care system since 1991; guest lectures from public health, nursing, medicine, cultural anthropology.
+Taught in English.
 Same as GHS:3131.